CiquattroFPV/PowerShell-Script-for-Test-Connectivity/README.md

 # NetTools Interactive (PowerShell)

-**NetTools Interactive** is a PowerShell-based network troubleshooting tool designed for Windows systems.
+**NetTools Interactive** is a PowerShell-based network troubleshooting tool for Windows systems.
-It provides an interactive interface to quickly test network connectivity, perform traceroute diagnostics, and run DNS queries using a selected network adapter.
+It provides an interactive interface to quickly test network connectivity, run traceroute diagnostics, and perform DNS queries using a selected network adapter.

-The script is intended for **network engineers, system administrators, and security engineers** who need a fast and repeatable way to diagnose connectivity issues without switching between multiple tools.
+The script is designed for **network engineers, system administrators, and security engineers** who want a fast, repeatable troubleshooting workflow without switching between multiple tools.

 ---